blhagadorn/twilio-microservice/README.md

-# twilio-microservice
+# Ultimate Twilio Microservice
-Microservice reference architecture for sending SMS via Twilio API from a container, with the goal of supporting many languages and protocols and security best practice.
+This is supposed to be the ultimate microservice reference architecture for sending SMS via Twilio API from a container, with the goal of supporting many languages and protocols and security best practice.

 Please raise an issue for a feature request or bug